 JUNE 28, 2019 | Versión en español

-1. Today the U.S. Supreme Court announced that it has decided to review the DACA court cases during its next term.
+1. The U.S. Supreme Court announced on June 28, 2019, that it has decided to review the DACA court cases during its next term.

 The Court is likely to hear oral argument about DACA late in 2019 or in early 2020 and could decide on the future of DACA sometime between January and June 2020.
 Therefore, a decision on DACA from the Supreme Court could come at the latest by June 2020.
 Stay tuned for next steps on how you can take action ahead of the Supreme Court oral argument!